heymarkwetzel/ux-portfolio/projects/youravon.md

 ---

-## Results
-- We helped design, develop, and deploy Avon's first on-time product launch in 15 years
-- Consolidated several Representative tools under one URL
-- Created a Design System that is shared by Design, Development, and more.
-It became the defacto source of truth and will make adding features easier than before.
-- Received cheers from thousands of Representatives at RepFest 2018 (Products with images!)

-[Check out youravon.com](https://www.youravon.com/){:class="btn-lrg btn-lrg-light-fill btn-full-width-mobile"}

----

 ## RepFest 2018

 We had a great relationship with our Avon partners.
 They treated us like family and invited us to attend RepFest 2018 in Columbus, OH.